The time you have to complete your project is your most important resource. It is crucial therefore that you use your time wisely and efficiently.

 The following video offers tips on prioritising tasks to help you manage your time effectively.
 Download the Time Management Top Tips after watching the video to help reinforce your learning.

-The next video also makes some important points about time management that you might find helpful.
+The next video also makes some important points about time management.

 “I’ll do it tomorrow…I still have plenty of time…” Sounds familiar?
 It happens to all of us.
 It is also a symptom of poor time management so unless you can do today what you might put off until tomorrow, it is unlikely you will complete your project on time.
 Using the Pomodoro Technique can help you overcome procrastination and manage your time more efficiently.